catalinandreipreda/MicroFPS/README.md

 # Overview
 CE318 assignment consisting of designing and implementing a 3D game in Unity3D.
+Simple 2 level FPS with the feel of old arcade shooters.
+Implemented with the [Unity FPS Microgame](https://assetstore.unity.com/packages/templates/unity-learn-fps-microgame-urp-156015) asset as foundation.

 ## Where can you play it?